Building blocks for quick menus.

 Since your food items are stored in a list (or database) you'll need them to be there when you open a menu, so they should never be deleted unless you're sure that they will never appear on any menu.
 Additionally, changing a food item will result in a change on every menu that it appears on.
 This allows you to include the food item on several menus (dining room, carry-out, catering, specials, etc.) and only have to change the price or description one time - once it's changed the updated version will automatically appear on all menus that it's used on.

 Food items are displayed in the list by their name, but if the name field for the item is not being used, the next relevant field is displayed (such as the item's description).
 If the food item is on the currently open menu, the on menu icon will appear next to it.

 You can sort the list by item Name (alphabetically), by Date added (old items appear on top, new items at the bottom), by Order on menu (items on menu appear on top, in order - any items not on the menu appear later alphabetically) or by Category/Note (sorts by Category with the Note field being a secondary sort, to categorize the items).

-You can also view a short or long list, or a wide or thin list to match your viewing device.
+You can also view a long list or a wide list to match your viewing device.

 Tip!
 To quickly scroll through the list, hover your mouse over the list and use the scroll wheel (mouse wheel) on your mouse, or the and keys on your keyboard.
 On touch devices just swipe the list.